 Understand the Total Business Value and Value Per Employee.

-This is a great way to conclude the Projections of the Cost Analysis is to recap the total financial opportunity based on the impact that increased engagement will have on Revenue and Absenteeism, and Turnover costs.
+This is a great way to conclude the Projections of the ROI Analysis is to recap the total financial opportunity based on the impact that increased engagement will have on Revenue and Absenteeism, and Turnover costs.

-The Total Business Value is included on the far left of the Cost Analysis under the Business Name.
+The Total Business Value is included on the far left of the ROI Analysis under the Business Name.
 This example has a total business value of $4,810,808, which represents the potential opportunity cost based on Revenue, Absenteeism, and Turnover.

 Here's the formula for Total Business Value: